Vulpem/V_Engine/README.md

 -There's a known bug when selecting certain objects with volume 0, such as planes.
 Sometimes they won't select, and sometimes they'll be selected even if they're behind other objects.
 We're working on it.

+-There's a known crash that will occur occasionally when deleting all the objects in a scene(included when loading a new scene from scratch).

 ## LICENSE